 Villanova Scholarships.
 The Villanova Scholarship is awarded on the basis of exemplary academic achievement and accomplishments outside of the classroom.
-In order to be eligible for consideration, students will need to be enrolled in a rigorous curriculum rank in the top 5% of their graduating class (if rank is reported) or have a minimum grade point average of a 3.90 on a 4.00 weighted scale (if rank is not reported) and a minimum combined SAT of 1420/1600 or a composite score of 32 on the ACT.
+In order to be eligible for consideration, students will need to be enrolled in a rigorous curriculum, rank in the top 5% of their graduating class (if rank is reported) or have a minimum grade point average of 3.85 on a 4.00 weighted scale (if rank is not reported) and a minimum combined SAT of 1380/1600 or a composite score of 31/36 on the ACT.
 All grade point averages and class rank information is taken cumulatively at the end of the sixth semester of high school, and all standardized tests must be taken no later than October of the senior year.
 This competitive program provides partial tuition scholarships that are renewable for a total of eight regular semesters.
 Preference may be given to students with demonstrated financial need.
-Based on the most recent applicant pool (students enrolling as freshmen in the Fall, 2011 semester), scholarship recipients averaged a 4.16/4.00 on a weighted scale and 1460/1600 on the SAT or a 33 composite on the ACT.
+Based on the most recent applicant pool (students enrolling as freshmen in the Fall, 2012 semester), scholarship recipients averaged a 4.17/4.00 GPA on a weighted scale and 1454/1600 on the SAT or a 33/36 composite on the ACT.

-In order to be considered for a Villanova Scholarship a student must submit a completed application for admission by November 1 and finalists will be required to participate in the Villanova Alumni Interview Program.
+In order to be considered for a Villanova Scholarship a student must submit a completed application for admission (including SATs/ACTs taken no later than November) by December 1st and finalists will be required to participate in the Villanova Alumni Interview Program.